Create PRs for your SDKs

 }

-For the liblab CLI to be able to create a PR, it needs a fine-grained GitHub access token with the following repository permissions for the repos you want to create the PR in.
+For the liblab CLI to be able to create a PR, it needs a fine-grained GitHub access token set in an environment variable called LIBLAB_GITHUB_TOKEN, This token should be scoped to just the SDK repos that you want to raise PRs in, and needs the following repository permissions.

 Error: Unable to create branch for <language>